Darcy will bring a wealth of experience to the Amherst Town Council, with her background in both law and education.

-Why I Am Running for Amherst Town Council
+Why I Ran for Amherst Town Council

-I’m running because I want Amherst to show municipal leadership that will counter some of the destructive government policies at the national level.
+I ran because I want Amherst to show municipal leadership that will counter some of the destructive government policies at the national level.

-I’m running because I believe it’s important for more women to be in leadership positions at every level of government.
+I ran because I believe it’s important for more women to be in leadership positions at every level of government.

-I’m running because I have the knowledge and proven leadership to make Amherst a model of environmental sustainability.
+I ran because I have the knowledge and proven leadership to make Amherst a model of environmental sustainability.
 My extensive experience in climate action sets me apart from other candidates.

-I’m running because I’m concerned that high property taxes make it difficult or impossible for low and moderate income people to rent or own in Amherst.
+I ran because I’m concerned that high property taxes make it difficult or impossible for low and moderate income people to rent or own in Amherst.

-I’m running because the Council needs a strong advocate for racial and social justice.
+I ran because the Council needs a strong advocate for racial and social justice.
 I’m committed to strengthening our welcome to immigrants and refugees and being a sanctuary town.

-I’m running because maintaining excellent schools is a top priority for me.
+I ran because maintaining excellent schools is a top priority for me.
 As a former teacher, I know how important it is for the budget to be overseen by knowledgeable municipal leaders.

 As District 5 Councilor, I’ll do my homework.
 I’ll be responsive and accessible.
 I will listen and I will ask hard questions.
-I am a calm, collaborative influence in difficult discussions.
-I believe that it’s an advantage that I’ve never been part of town government because I haven’t been mired in the various divisive town campaigns.